Freddie Slater (EastEnders): Meeting Graham Foster

 In July 2023, the show revealed that Freddie would meet his father, Graham Foster (Alex McSweeney), against the wishes of his family, after growing curious about his identity.
 Clenshaw explained that they employed the plot line as producers "felt that it was important for Freddie to find out about the circumstances relating to his conception so he can understand and process the identity of his dad".
-Brazier explained that Freddie had become frustrated about no one telling him about his father, as, unbeknowst to Freddie, he was conceived after Graham raped Little Mo.
+Brazier explained that Freddie had become frustrated about no one telling him about his father, as, unbeknownst to Freddie, he was conceived after Graham raped Little Mo.
 Brazier explained: "Freddie wants to find his dad because he's grown up for the past 18 years without know anything about who his dad is and anytime he has wanted to find out about who his dad is he has always been palmed off, he hasn't had any definitive answers to give him peace or that resolution he's looking for.
 He moved to the Square last year in hopes of finding his family and he also wanted them to point him to the direction of his dad".

 Brazier detailed that another factor in Freddie's newfound desire to meet his biological father was his friendship with Alfie Moon (Shane Richie), explaining: "Seeing Alfie, who has kind of taken on that male role model for Freddie as someone he can trust and take shelter on, being such a great dad to his boys, it triggers something in Freddie that hasn't come up for a while but is always there.
 He wants to go and find his dad.
 He finds it frustrating that no-one really wants to give him any answers.
 He doesn't understand, because he can't comprehend why no-one will and why no-one wants to tell him.
 He can't get his head around the idea that there might be a reason, he just thinks that everyone else is being unfair and that they're just not taking the time for him".
 Freddie travelled with Bobby to see Graham, only for Graham to lie and tell Bobby that his absence was due to Little Mo excluding him.
 Upon his return, he was told the truth about Graham and his conception.